ninjah187/groupby.js/README.md

 # groupby.js

-## Group collections of objects by single and multiple keys.
+## Group collection of objects by single or multiple keys.

 ### Features:
 - Small and simple (20 loc).